Health notifications

 as the Interaction URL.

 No configuration is required within ServiceNow.
-However, you may want to create a specific user within ServiceNow to use with the SquaredUp Cloud channel.
-The user will appear as the caller on ServiceNow incidents that are created by SquaredUp Cloud.
+However, you may want to create a specific user within ServiceNow to use with the SquaredUp destination.
+The user will appear as the caller on ServiceNow incidents that are created by SquaredUp.
 The user will need permission to create and add comments to incidents.
 Permission to change the state of incidents (e.g. mark as resolved) is not required.

-In SquaredUp Cloud browse to Settings and then click Notifications.
+In SquaredUp browse to Settings and then click Notifications.

-Click Add new channel and then select the channel from the dropdown.
+Click Add Destination and then select the destination where the notifications should be sent to from the list of integrations.

 Display Name:

-Enter a name for your channel.
-This helps you to identify this channel in the list of your channels.
+Enter a name for your destination.
+This helps you to identify this destination in the list of your destinations.

 Username: